gto76/python-cheatsheet/README.md

 ```

 ### Subclass
-* **Inheritance is a mechanism that enables a class to extend some other class (that is, subclass to extend its parent), and by doing so inherit all its methods and attributes.**
+* **Inheritance is a mechanism that enables a class to extend some other class (that is, subclass to extend its parent), and by doing so inherit all of its methods and attributes.**
 * **Subclass can then add its own methods and attributes or override inherited ones by reusing their names.**

 ```python